Bug report #8524

 In short, it appears that the zoomed in resampling for either bilinear or cubic is causing problems in the composer.
 This problem is not visible in the map canvas or in the composer preview, only in the output.

-#8 Updated by Oliver Story almost 4 years ago
+#8 Updated by Oliver Story about 4 years ago

 - Status changed from Closed to Reopened